IncroyablePix/Trema/README.md

 # Installation/Build
 ## Dependencies
-Trema has several dependencies, some of which are embedded in the code and some are imported in the build system.
+Trema has several dependencies that are imported through XMake.
-- [TinyXML](https://www.grinninglizard.com/tinyxml/) (Embedded): Used for parsing XML files.
+- [TinyXML](https://www.grinninglizard.com/tinyxml/) (Imported): Used for parsing XML files.
-- [Dear ImGui](https://github.com/ocornut/imgui) (Embedded): Used as backend between Trema and Vulkan for rendering GUI.
+- [Dear ImGui](https://github.com/ocornut/imgui) (Imported): Used as backend between Trema and Vulkan for rendering GUI.
-- [STB](https://github.com/nothings/stb) (Embedded): Used for image loading.
+- [STB](https://github.com/nothings/stb) (Imported): Used for image loading.
 - [GLFW](https://www.glfw.org/) (Imported): Used for window management.
 - [Catch2](https://github.com/catchorg/Catch2) (Imported): Used for unit testing.
 - [Vulkan](https://www.khronos.org/vulkan/) (Imported): Used for rendering GUI.